 The special election period (SEP) is considered “used” based on the month in which the election is made.
 That is, if an election is made in March and effective in April, the 1st quarter use of the SEP would be considered “used,” not the 2nd quarter.
 Once a beneficiary uses the SEP in a given quarter, the beneficiary will have to either wait for the next quarter or qualify for another SEP in that same quarter in order to disenroll or switch to a different plan.

 This SEP cannot be used to switch plans between October and December.
 However, beneficiaries will be able to make changes from October 15 to December 7 during the Annual Enrollment Period (AEP) for the following benefit year.

-For more information about our special needs plans, please call toll-free to speak with one of our plan representatives at 1-800-978-9765, seven days a week, from 8 a.m. to 8 p.m.
+For more information about our special needs plans, please call toll-free to speak with one of our plan representatives at 1-800-978-9765, Monday through Friday, from 8 a.m. to 8 p.m.
 TTY users may call 711.